 Neighborhood's Medical Directors' Office develops and/or adopts and maintains clinical practice guidelines to ensure the delivery of age-appropriate, evidence-based care to enrolled members.
 Clinical practice guidelines for behavioral health are developed by Neighborhood's behavioral health vendor.
-Neighborhood annually assesses provider adherence to the guidelines to identify opportunities for performance improvement.
+Neighborhood annually assesses provider adherence to the guidelines by analyzing related HEDIS measures to identify opportunities for performance improvement.
 Clinical practice guidelines are updated no less than every two (2) years and are accessible to network providers via the Neighborhood website.